Conference Room Guidelines

 - No talking

-- Cell phones must be turned off or set to silent/vibrate mode
+- Cell phones should be turned off or set to silent/vibrate mode

-- Headphones must be used with audio/video devices
+- Headphones/earbuds should be used with audio/video devices